coherence-community/coherence-demo/README.md

 To run the demonstration application, you must have the following software installed:

-1. Java 11 SE Development Kit or Runtime environment.
+1. Java 21 SE Development Kit or Runtime environment.

-   You can download JDK 11 from [Java SE Development Kit 11 Downloads](https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html)
+   You can download JDK 21 from [Java SE Development Kit Downloads](https://www.oracle.com/java/technologies/downloads/)

-1. Maven 3.6.0 or later version installed and configured.
+2. Maven 3.6.0 or later version installed and configured.

-1. Use a web browser that supports AngularJS to run the application.
+3. Use a web browser that supports AngularJS to run the application.
 The following browsers are supported:
    * Safari, Chrome, Firefox, Opera 15, IE9 and mobile browsers (Android, Chrome Mobile, iOS Safari).

    For more information about browser compatibility, see https://code.angularjs.org/1.7.5/docs/misc/faq.

-> **Note**: All code compiles to JDK 8 bytecode for compatibility with Coherence releases.

 ### OpenTracing Prerequisites